khtarnas/Anticipating_Novelty/README.md

 2. Run '''npm install''' in both the client and server folders to generate a node_modules folder in each based on their respective package.json files.
 3. Run '''npm run dev''' in server folder and leave running
 4. Run '''npm start''' in the client folder -- the link should automatically pop up, but if not, navigate [here](https://localhost:3000/).

+# Notes:

+- The database for this is a cluster on the Mongodb cloud.
+The account is accessible via my email.
+The connection string is pasted directly into the code here, but exclusively because it is the free tier and this is just the testing phase.

 # Explanation: